If I was asked this question at 16, I would have given a big enthusiastic yes; at 20, maybe…and today, at 23, I would say I don’t think so.

 The goal of the counseling process is to teach the couple specific skills that are essential in keeping a relationship alive and growing.
 Many times the couples that I have seen had a deficit in one or more of the essential ingredients needed to cook up a great relationship.
 I don’t want to mislead anyone, love is important to a relationship.
 It is the catalyst that gets the whole thing going, but the following are ingredients that keep the love alive and the relationship healthy.

 TWO MATURE INDIVIDUALS

 A mature individual is defined as a person who has a sense of self.
 He/she is able to recognize that both members in the relationship are different.
+Making reasonable accommodations because of differing life experiences will make communication a lot easier.
+For example, it might be normal for you to consider watching men fuck ass because of what it does for them sexually that might be common place in your culture but not in theirs.
 They are able to see that each has a different heritage, a different way of thinking, feeling and possibly different beliefs.
 The mature person is able to recognize the I, Me and the Us in the relationship.
 With all the differences in personalities, thoughts and feelings, it’s a wonder that we got together in the first place.